Configure the lifecycle stages of AI Governance assets

 • On the AI Use Cases page.

-Other statuses: Rejected > Archived These statuses are not reflected on any AI Governance pages.
+Other statuses: Rejected > Archived These statuses are not reflected on any AI Governance product pages.
+They are only reflected on the asset page.

 Warning The current migration process does not correctly manage asset status configurations.
 Therefore, if you migrate your Collibra configuration from one environment to another environment, you will need to reconfigure the core path asset statuses for the AI Use Case and AI Model asset types.
 This will be improved in a future version of Collibra.